IC 1101: Components and structure

-IC 1101's Mass to light ratio has been described as being anomalously high.
-The galaxy also has a unique velocity dispersion profile, which indicates a massive Dark Matter halo.
+IC 1101's mass-to-light ratio has been described as being anomalously high.
+The galaxy also has a unique velocity dispersion profile, which indicates a massive dark matter halo.
 It accretes roughly 450 solar masses per year.
-In spite of lying the center of a large inflow of gas, the galaxy lacks optical nuclear emission at its center as well as signs of recent star formation.
+The galaxy lacks nuclear emission in visible light at its center as well as signs of recent star formation.
 There is also no evidence of dust lanes in the core.